austinkregel/Warden/README.md

 The main branch will be moved to a [VueJS](http://vuejs.org) based sysetm.
 Same with the [FormModel](http://github.com/austinkregel/formmodel) package.
 If someone from the community wants to help keep things up to date please submit a pull request. :)
 =======

+### Using the API
+You can use Warden to handle your API for creating, deleting, and updating models.

+If you're looking to create a new item you can use the following route as your form's action

+    {{ route('warden::api.create-model', $your_model_name) }}

+If you want to update your model, you can just put this as your form's action

+    {{ route('warden::api.update-model', $your_model_name) }}

+ Be sure to rember that when you do something other than a post/get you MUST use the pseudo input named _method and a value of PUT, DELETE, or really which ever method you need.

 # Questions?
 Email me (my email is on [my github page](http://github.com/austinkregel)), or you can drop an issue. :)